-This measure provides for revision of the NEM and NCP, citing three examples: changes in airport layout, unanticipated changes in the level of airport activity, and non-compliance with the NCP.
-(2008 ROA Measure 8).
+This measure provides for revision of the NEM and NCP, citing three examples: changes in airport layout, unanticipated changes in the level of airport activity, and non-compliance with the NCP (2008 ROA Measure 8).

-Status: Not fully implemented.
-The City of Burlington, Vermont updated the BTV NEM in 1997, 2006 and 2015.
+Status: In progress.
+The City of Burlington, Vermont updated the BTV NEM in 1997, 2006 2015 and 2019.
 This documentation represents the second NCP update.
 The City updated the NCP in 2008.
 A standing Sound Committee meets quarterly throughout the year.